Boston343/Boston343/README.md

 - 🚀 &nbsp; Building free and premium website templates at [Cosmic Themes](http://cosmicthemes.com/)  - built with Astro, Tailwind CSS, and Keystatic CMS
 - 🛠 &nbsp; I'm currently developing with Astro, Tailwind CSS, Keystatic, and JavaScript/TypeScript.
 - 👨🏻‍💻 &nbsp; Some of my projects are available on [Github](https://github.com/Boston343).
-- 💬 &nbsp; I write blogs on Astro and frontend development at [webreaper.dev](https://webreaper.dev/posts/)!
+- 💬 &nbsp; I write blogs on Astro and frontend development at [cosmicthemes.com/blog](http://cosmicthemes.com/blog/) and [webreaper.dev](https://webreaper.dev/posts/)!
 - 📫 &nbsp; You can reach me at: me@webreaper.dev
 - 🤝 &nbsp; I'm open to collaborating on Astro projects and content